 His book“With Signs Following: the Story of the Pentecostal Revival in the Twentieth Century,” was once the definitive book on anything Pentecostal by a Pentecostal.
-First published in 1926, and revised many times, even after 1946, is excellent and well documented–likely the best of any early Pentecostal histories.
+First published in 1926 and revised many times, even after 1946, is excellent and well documented–likely the best of any early Pentecostal histories.
 The first 17 chapters of the book document people who were miraculously speaking in foreign languages, and then an unexplained shift occurs in the last portion of his writing.
-He concludes at the end of the book that Christian tongues are a secret speech, something between a man and God.2 He never delved on what necessitated or caused this change.
+At the end of the book, he concludes that Christian tongues are a secret speech, something between a man and God.2 He never delved into what necessitated or caused this change.

 One of the most popular and well-known Azusa missionaries, A. G. Garr, also promoted the same approach.
-He was presumed to have the divine ability to speak in Bengali but upon arrival did not.
-He never took the time to ponder on the problem greatly and was happy with the alternative blessings he encountered.3
+He was presumed to have the divine ability to speak in Bengali but, upon arrival, did not.
+He never took the time to ponder the problem greatly and was happy with the alternative blessings he encountered.3

 The grassroots Renewalist movement (Pentecostal, Charismatic, and Third Wavers) carry on this tradition and do not recognize the theological crisis created by missionary tongues in the early days.

 Early Pentecostals began a theological distinction drawn between utterance and the gift of tongues.
 It was a new addition to the Christian doctrine of tongues which did not exist in any previous generation.